MurdoMaclachlan/ToR-Repost-Collection/generic/john-mulaney-reactions/john-mulaney-reactions.md

 ---

-[*Two pictures of John Mulaney in a black suit holding a microphone, corresponding with text to the right of each picture.*]
+\[*Two pictures of John Mulaney in a black suit holding a microphone, corresponding with text to the right of each picture.*]

 ---

 **Panel 1:**

-[*Mulaney is pointing accusingly with an angry expression.
-The picture is captioned with the dialogue "No!"
+\[*Mulaney is pointing off-frame and has furrowed eyebrows and an open mouth.
+The picture is captioned, "No!".
 The text on the right reads:*]

 {{REPLACE ME}}